 Three Minute Thesis

 The Three Minute Thesis (http://threeminutethesis.org/) is a competition with cash prizes that is designed to sharpen your ability to communicate your research work in an interview for employment.
-The upcoming competition will be February 8th.
+The upcoming competition will be in February 2019.

 - What is the Three Minute Thesis?
 It is an oral summary of your thesis or dissertation research aimed at an educated lay audience within a period of time not to exceed 3 minutes.
 This is not as easy as it sounds, as students tend to want to say a lot about their research and tend to be technical.

 - The program is organized as a contest.
 UMKC will hold the contest in February 2018.
 There will be a meeting before February to prepare to organize such a presentation.
 There will be a series of second meetings for you to practice your presentation with the Graduate School staff.
 February 8th, we plan to have the actual presentations by students that will be reviewed by panels of judges.

 - Presentations from both Master’s students and Doctoral students will be held separate from each other.
 (Meaning that Master’s level students will compete against other Master’s level students, and the same for Doctoral level students.)